“We all have dreams and passions – those which can be easily believed, and those which we don’t reveal to avoid making a joke of ourselves.”

 Work hard, learn, and hustle.
 While doing this, keep your expectations aside.

-It takes time.
-Longer than your plans.
-Plans fail.
-Some things go wrong.
-Bad happens.
+It takes longer than estimated.
+Plans fail often.
+Things go wrong.
+Bad stuff happens.

 If you start only with the intention of gaining, you’ll hate yourself.
 But if you do your thing for the joy of doing it, you remain happy-go-lucky and don’t stress much.